Beyond the light-cone propagation of relativistic wavefunctions: numerical results: Discussion and Conclusions

 Another interesting effect is the role of the initial average momentum.
-From Fig. \ref{fig cos8} one can see that the fraction of the probability density leaking beyond the light-cone decreases as $p_{0}$ increases.\ Somewhat paradoxically, wavepackets in the ultrarelativistic regime ($p_{0}\sim10$) remain almost entirely within the light cone, while wavepackets with initial zero momentum (whose average position does not move) are those that display the highest proportion of superluminal propagation (see Fig. \ref{fig compare}).
+From Figure~\ref{fig cos8}, one can see that the fraction of the probability density leaking beyond the light-cone decreases as $p_{0}$ increases.\ Somewhat paradoxically, wavepackets in the ultrarelativistic regime ($p_{0}\sim10$) remain almost entirely within the light cone, while wavepackets with initial zero momentum (whose average position does not move) are those that display the highest proportion of superluminal propagation (see Figure \ref{fig compare} ).
 It would be interesting to understand the reasons for this behavior.
-The role of the shape of the wavepacket, that determines the range of the contributing momenta in Eq. (\ref{TEm}), is also interesting.
-From our choices for $f(x)$, we can say that beyond the light cone spreading increases as the momentum range increases.\ Here too, there is no obvious argument to explain this behavior.
+The role of the shape of the wavepacket, which determines the range of the contributing momenta in Equation (\ref{TEm}), is also interesting.
+From our choices for $f(x)$, we can say that beyond the light cone, spreading increases as the momentum range increases.\ Here too, there is no obvious argument to explain this~behavior.

-Summarizing, motivated by the issue of the physicality of the Foldy-Wouthuysen (FW) density, we have explored numerically the time evolution of free relativistic wavefunctions propagated by the sole positive energy propagator.
+In summary, motivated by the issue of the physicality of the Foldy–Wouthuysen (FW) density, we have numerically explored the time evolution of free relativistic wavefunctions propagated by the sole positive energy propagator.
 We have done so by choosing three different initial wavefunctions with compact support and varying parameters.
-We conclude from our findings that beyond the light cone propagation is a very small effect that is non-negligible for particles having a small mass (of the order of elementary particles) over a short time after preparation of the initial state.
-It is however impossible to assert that this effect cannot lead to any observational consequences if the FW density is taken as being the physically meaningful quantity.
+We conclude from our findings that beyond the light cone, propagation is a very small effect that is non-negligible for particles having a small mass (of the order of elementary particles) over a short time after preparation of the initial state.
+It is, however, impossible to assert that this effect cannot lead to any observational consequences if the FW density is taken as being the physically meaningful quantity.